Leka, Prince of Albania: First marriage

 Leka was married on Saturday 8 October 2016 in Tirana.
 The ceremony was a semi-official ceremony, held in Tirana in the Royal Palace, with many guests including members of other noble and royal families.
 The event was a civil wedding officiated by the Mayor of Tirana, Erion Veliaj.
 A blessing was given by the five religious leaders of Albania representing the faiths of Sunni Islam, Bektashi, and the Christian traditions of Orthodox, Catholic and Protestant.
 This tradition of the Albanian royal family is part of the tradition of religious tolerance in Albania.

 Wedding guests included friends and relatives from around the world including relatives of his mother from Australia.
 Guests also included members of other royal families from neighbouring countries and further afield.
 These included Queen Sofía of Spain and Prince and Princess Michael of Kent.
 Prince Michael of Kent is a first cousin of Queen Elizabeth II and his wife Princess Michael of Kent is related to Prince Leka through her mother, Countess Marianne Szapáry, who was a 5th cousin of Queen Géraldine and had been a bridesmaid at her wedding to King Zog in 1938.
 Other royal guests included Empress Farah of Iran, Crown Prince Alexander and Crown Princess Katherine of Yugoslavia, Crown Princess Margareta of Romania, Custodian of the Crown and Prince Radu of Romania, Nicholas, Prince of Montenegro, Prince Guillaume of Luxembourg together with Princess Sibilla, Georg Friedrich, Prince of Prussia, Princess Léa of Belgium and other members from the royal families of Russia, Liechtenstein, Romania, Greece, Georgia, Morocco and members of other noble families.
 Heads of state of Albania also attended the ceremony.

-Elia gave birth to a daughter on 22 October 2020 at Queen Geraldine Maternity Hospital in Tirana, on the 18th anniversary of Leka's grandmother Queen Geraldine's death.
+Elia gave birth to a daughter, Princess Geraldine, on 22 October 2020 at Queen Geraldine Maternity Hospital in Tirana, on the 18th anniversary of Leka's grandmother Queen Geraldine's death.
 Their daughter was named Geraldine in her honour.
 On 28 January 2023, on the day of her baptism, her full name is Geraldine Sibilla Francesca Susan Marie, and her godparents are Princess Sibilla of Luxembourg and Thomas Frashëri, a family friend.

 On 15 January 2024, Prince Leka and Elia announced on their Instagram page that they would be getting a mutual divorce as their marriage was no longer functioning.
 Leka confirmed plans for the divorce two days prior on his personal Instagram page as well.
 They divorced on 25 April 2024.

-Engagement
+Second marriage

 On 11 October 2025, Leka became engaged to Blerta Celibashi in a private ceremony in Sarandë, near the beach.
+They got married on 15 March 2026, in a private civil ceremony at Apponyi Castle in Slovakia.
+Blerta gave birth to a son, Prince Aleksandër, on 10 July 2026 at Queen Geraldine Maternity Hospital in Tirana.